-Savings from translation memory for top-100 users in Memsource, sample size 516 million words. (png visualisation)
+Savings from translation memory for top-100 users in Memsource, sample size 516 million words. (png visualization)

 For our second Translation Big Data study, we’ve investigated how owning translation memory increases productivity and saves money.

 The table above applies a predefined net rate scheme to a sample of 500+ million words.
-It clearly shows that Memsource’s most active users increase their productivity by an average of 36% by using translation memory.
+It clearly shows that Memsource’s most active users increase their productivity up to 36% by using translation memory.
 This means that if you had an average cost of 10 euro cents per word, for this volume you could save €18.6 million.
 Not bad!

 What is translation memory

 Translation memory is the core benefit of CAT-tools.
 It brings potentially huge savings to users through the reuse of past translations.

 TM breaks the translation text into small parts called segments.
 It then saves the translation of each segment, so that next time you can just paste it from the memory.

 Contracts, user interfaces, and manuals have many repetitive parts.
 Once you translate one or two of these, most of your work on future versions of these documents are already done.
 It‘s sufficient just to paste the saved text from memory, change a few words and names here and there, and voila – your translation is ready at 10% of the cost and time.

 When running teams of linguists, TM helps to maintain terminology uniformity across large volumes of text.
 If you translate Microsoft Windows, for example, the names of the buttons will stay the same no matter how many people work on it.
 If you translate a huge video game, characters and items will be named appropriately in each version of the product.